JiriTrecak/Warp/README.md

 # Warp

-Insanely easy-to-use, extremely powerful swift magic, that will make creation of your data models breeze.
+Insanely easy-to-use, extremely powerful swift magic, that will make the creation of your data models breeze.

 > Too tired to read?
 That is understandable.
 That is why I made this example.
-You will find it little bit different from what you usually see - [check it out](https://github.com/JiriTrecak/Warp/tree/master/Example).
+You will find it a little bit different from what you usually see - [check it out](https://github.com/JiriTrecak/Warp/tree/master/Example).
 Just download and run in XCode.

 ## Do I need it? (most probably)

 There is one thing that most applications have in common - they are in **dire need of downloading raw data, and creating objects out of them**.
-What is NOT that common is that you need whole database to store them - simply having them as objects in memory would be sufficient.
+What is NOT that common is that you need the whole database to store them - simply having them as objects in memory would be sufficient.

 If you are like 95% people who just want to download and present data, and use them from memory, please continue, and enjoy.